vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

      without loss of information: `(Agent Sketch) -> (Vector) -> (Datadog intake)`.
 This RFC focus on ingesting sketch and not the rest of the flow.

-**Regarding the tagging issue:** A -possibly temporary- work-around would be to store incoming tags with the complete "key:value" string as the key and an empty value to store those in the existing map Vector uses to store [tags](https://github.com/vectordotdev/vector/blob/master/lib/vector-core/src/event/metric.rs#L60) and slightly rework the `datadog_metrics` sink not to append `:` if a tag key has the empty string as the corresponding value.
+**Regarding the tagging issue:** A -possibly temporary- workaround would be to store incoming tags with the complete "key:value" string as the key and an empty value to store those in the existing map Vector uses to store [tags](https://github.com/vectordotdev/vector/blob/master/lib/vector-core/src/event/metric.rs#L60) and slightly rework the `datadog_metrics` sink not to append `:` if a tag key has the empty string as the corresponding value.
 However Datadog